Affiliate links on Android Authority may earn us a commission. Learn more.

-Over the last few years flagship devices have pushed the boundaries of what a mobile camera can offer.
-Every year sensors have improved and the addition elements like better image stabilization and dual cameras added new shooting possibilities to already robust offerings.
+Over the last few years, flagship devices have pushed the boundaries of what a mobile camera can offer.
+Every year sensors have improved and the additional elements like better image stabilization and triple cameras add new shooting possibilities to already robust offerings.

-Keeping track of the these upgrades, many of which are tough to appreciate without an acute eye, has gotten trickier every year.
-It’s fallen to rating scores provided primarily by DxOMark to quantify these improvements.
+Keeping track of these upgrades, many of which are tough to appreciate without an acute eye, becomes trickier every year.
+It’s fallen to rating scores, provided primarily by DxOMark, to quantify these improvements.

-DxOMark’s testing process is very robust.
-They test a camera’s exposure, color, texture, noise, artifacts, zoom, and others.
+To DxOMark’s credit, its testing procedure is very robust.
+The company tests camera exposure, color, texture, noise, artifacts, and zoom, along with a new selfie and night scores.
 Scores are given to each element tested, along with an overall score for each camera.
-It’s these overall scores that get shared by the likes of Google, Samsung, and Apple to show that their phone cameras are the newest, best options.
+It’s these overall scores that are shared by the likes of Google, Samsung, and Apple to show that their phone is the latest and greatest option around.

-Either way, the increasing reliance on one company’s score to judge camera quality is a little problematic for the industry, especially once you realise that DxOMark isn’t just in the business of ranking phone cameras.
+The new Samsung Galaxy Note 10 5G, HUAWEI Mate 30 Pro, and OnePlus 7 Pro all rank at, or near, the top.
+There appears to be a never-ending cycle of the “best DxOMark phone” with each flagship release.
+Perhaps that’s to be expected, but the company’s scores aren’t always free from controversy.
+Either way, the increasing reliance on one company’s score to judge camera quality is a little problematic for the industry, especially once you realize that DxOMark isn’t just in the business of ranking phone cameras.

 What does DxOMark do?

 DxO Labs, the company which runs the DxOMark testing suite, is primarily a consultancy company.
-In other words, the company charges fees to advise camera hardware companies on how to improve their products based on its own analysis and expertise in the camera industry.
+In other words, the company charges fees to advise camera hardware companies on how to improve their photography products.
+This is based on its own analysis and expertise in the camera industry.

 No review site is guaranteed to be free from bias, but DxO’s business revolves around attracting big companies to it to make use of its expertise, which adds a lot of baggage to their reviews.
 Ranking test results in a way that encourages consumers to buy certain phones over others complicates everything.